openedx-unsupported/openedxstats/README.rst

     This is where all Open edX Site versions will be listed, and is the homepage for the dashboard.

     **a.
 Navigating the DataTable**
-        The Sites List page uses the JS DataTables plugin, allowing for easy sorting and viewing of large amounts of data.
+        The Sites List page uses the JQuery `DataTables plugin`_, allowing for easy sorting and viewing of large amounts of data.
 The table is presorted upon page load to show current versions of sites first, ordered by most recently created.
 You may change the sorting at any time by clicking on the desired column in the table.
 Current versions are clearly marked with a green check.